 If you are looking to get active, bring your hiking shoes as there are multiple trails from the fountain ranging from 1-3 hours!

-Probably the most popular thing to do in Naxos is visit Portara.
-Portara is simply a site that can’t be missed, literally you can’t miss it as it greets everyone coming in and out of Naxos by ferry.
+Probably the most popular thing to do in Naxos is to visit Portara.
+Portara is simply a site that can’t be missed, literally, you can’t miss it as it greets everyone coming in and out of Naxos by ferry.
 It is a beautiful landmark over the whole island and should be visited by all.
-We visited multiple times at different parts of the day, but sunset was definitely the best!
+We visited multiple times at different parts of the day, but the sunset was definitely the best!

 Portara is a monumental marble frame standing 6 meters high.
 It’s part of what is left of Ancient Greece and the Temple of Apollo.

 The structure is on the small islet of Palatia, just a five-minute walk from the Naxos old town.
 Careful crossing over the walkway in adverse conditions, or you may get soaked!

 For the best place to enjoy a glass of Greek wine on Naxos head right down from Portara and hang a right before you cross back over to Old Town.
 The Apollo Cafe Restaurant is a small family-run Greek restaurant that gives absolutely insane views over Naxos.
 We enjoyed a €3 glass of white and rose wine here multiple times.
 Yes the wine was cheap, but the views never get old!

 Stroll around Naxos Old Town

 Like most Greek island towns, Naxos Old Town, or Chora (Hora), is one to be explored.
 The old historic town is the main harbor town of Naxos.
 If you’re arriving by ferry you’ll be passing through Old Town anyway.